-Do you have tonnes of raspberries from your canes, and no idea how to use them all?
-If you’re bored with jam and looking for something delicious, you need these white chocolate raspberry scones in your life–stat.
+Do you have tons of raspberries from your canes and no idea how to use them all?
+If you’re bored with jam and looking for something delicious, you need these white chocolate raspberry scones in your life!

-I always like to joke that the reason God made me a choral conductor (specifically show choir) in non-blogging life was not so that I could make the best use of my musical talents, dance skills, and ability to build community.
-Oh no. It was simply so I’d have a place to offload all of my blogging baking.
+I always used to joke that the reason God made me a choral conductor (specifically show choir) in non-blogging life was not so that I could make the best use of my musical talents, dance skills, and ability to build community.
+Oh no. It was simply so I’d have a place to offload all of the baking recipes from my blog!

 So serve them at your next coffee break, for a slightly indulgent breakfast, or to a starving university-aged choir of your own.
 And if you do?
-I’d love if you took a picture of your results and posted it on the Shifting Roots Facebook Page or tagged me on Instagram.
+I’d love it if you took a picture of your results and shared it with me on Facebook or tagged me on Instagram.